Testing

 src/

-server_manager.rs # Start/stop runtime as a subprocess on a free port
+server_manager.rs -- Start/stop runtime as subprocess on free port

-macp_tools/ # Rig Tool implementations for all MACP operations
+macp_tools/ -- Rig Tool implementations for MACP operations

 tests/